-The DLCs support staff will advise you of the need to attend a hearing, the date and the venue, at least 10 working days before the hearing (unless you've agreed to an earlier date).
+The district licensing committee's support staff will advise you of the need to attend a hearing, the date and the venue, at least 10 working days before the hearing (unless you've agreed to an earlier date).

-There's no requirement to send copies to objectors of public objections or reports from the Police, Medical Officer of Health and the council's Licensing Inspector.
+There's no requirement to send copies to objectors of public objections or reports from the Police, Medical Officer of Health and the council's licensing inspector.
 If you're interested in this material and haven't received it when you're notified of the hearing, you can ask the secretary of the committee to send you copies.